iAbhishek91/aws-as-code/docs/FAQ.md

 - *What exactly is pre-warming or warming of load balancer*?

 Load balancers scales automatically based on traffic.
 However sudden increase in traffic (generally more than 50% in 5 minutes), can bring downtime as load balancer scaling takes more than a hour.
 In this scenario inform AWS support so that they can warm up (getting ready for the actual traffic spike in advance) the load balancing server.

+- *State few feature of ELB, API*?

+All ELB API are idempotent.

 - *How to evaluate load balancing architecture*?